mgnsk/evcache/README.md

 There are two modes of eviction: the `ModeNonBlocking` which is the default mode and `ModeBlocking`.

-#### Eviction callback in non-blocking mode
+#### Non-blocking mode

-In the non-blocking mode, an evicted record whose asynchronous eviction callback has not run yet will not block the cache key from being overwritten with a new value.
+In the non-blocking mode, an evicted record whose is currently being held active or whose asynchronous eviction callback has not run yet will not block the cache key from being overwritten with a new value.

 This is useful when the stored value needs to be hot-swapped without creating a pause during concurrent usage.
 It allows new users to continue with the new value